Ethiopian police arrest Reuters cameraman

 “One of the government’s primary roles and responsibilities is ensuring security and stability and that the rule of law prevails,” Billene Seyoum, a spokeswoman for the prime minister, told Reuters in August after more than 9,000 people were arrested following deadly clashes in the capital and surrounding Oromiya region.

-Reporting by the Nairobi newsroom; Editing by Alexandra Zavis and Nick Tattersall
+Reporting by the Nairobi newsroom; additional reporting by David Brunnstrom in Washington; Editing by Alexandra Zavis and Nick Tattersall

 Our Standards: The Thomson Reuters Trust Principles.